ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Winter Storm Warning issued January 9 at 1:51PM CST until January 11 at 12:00AM CST by NWS Paducah KY</h2>
+   <h2>Winter Storm Warning issued January 10 at 2:52AM CST until January 11 at 12:00AM CST by NWS Paducah KY</h2>
    <div style="font-size:120%">* WHAT...Heavy snow expected.
-Total snow accumulations between 4
+Total snow accumulations between 4 and
-      and 7 inches, with the highest amounts likelier to occur near the Arkansas and Tennessee borders.
+      7 inches, with the greatest amounts over southeast Missouri and adjacent portions of southern Illinois and west Kentucky.

       * WHERE...All of southern Illinois, southwest Indiana, western Kentucky, and southeast Missouri.

-      * WHEN...From midnight CST /1 AM EST/ tonight to midnight CST /1
+      * WHEN...Until midnight CST /1 AM EST/ tonight.

-      AM EST/ Friday Night.
+      * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions will impact the Friday morning and evening commutes.

-      * IMPACTS...Plan for difficult road conditions, especially on secondary roads.
-Slow down and leave plenty of space.
-The hazardous conditions could impact the Friday morning and evening commutes.
+      * ADDITIONAL DETAILS...Downed tree limbs and additional power outages will be possible in areas that still have significant icing from last weekend's winter storm.
    </div>
 </p>
 <p>